LAEQ/vifeco/GUIDE.md

 You must install Java 11 with JavaFX prior to run the jar.
 We recommand Bellsoft Liberica [FullJRE 11](https://bell-sw.com/pages/downloads/#/java-11-lts).

-### Important
+### Database
-The H2 SQL database is located at ~/vifeco/db/vifeco.mv.
+The H2 SQL database is a file located at ~/vifeco/db/vifeco.mv.
 You can use [DBeaver](https://dbeaver.io/download/) to connect to it.